It’s the ultimate LLC showdown: Florida vs. Delaware. Both states have their advantages, but which one is the right choice for your business?

 Traditionally, Delaware has been the more popular option when it comes to LLC formation.
-This is primarily due to its business-friendly laws and no sales tax.
+This is primarily due to its business-friendly laws and lack of sales tax.
 Nonetheless, thanks to low filing fees and no state income tax, Florida has proven itself to be a strong contender.

 Here’s everything you’ll want to consider before deciding where to incorporate your remote business:

-What do Florida and Delaware Have in Common for LLCs
+What do Florida and Delaware LLCs Have in Common?

 Both states offer similar benefits for remote businesses looking to incorporate in one of the two locations, including:

-Neither state requires you to deposit a minimum amount of capital; this means you can get your business up and running in its early stages easier.
-This not only makes entrepreneurship more attainable, but also serves to encourage growth at all stages of business development.
+Neither state requires you to deposit a minimum amount of capital to get started.
+This not only makes entrepreneurship more attainable for small businesses, but also serves to encourage growth at all stages of business development.

 Delaware LLCs also make it easy to keep your assets protected.
 Here, the only way creditors can pursue an LLC member’s ownership (i.e. assets) is through a charging order.
 A charging order involves a long and complicated process that requires a creditor to file a personal lawsuit against an individual LLC member, request that the court issue a charging order, and present the order to the LLC.